YOGA IN NORTH OAKS AND BEYOND ~SINCE 2003!

 Tired of yoga as just another group exercise class taught by inexperienced instructors?
-YogaHotDish has the workout AND the work-in you crave in a serene, small-group setting with individualized attention at fair prices.
+YogaHotDish has the workout AND the work-in you crave in a serene, small-group setting with individualized attention and fair prices.
+Don’t just “follow along.”
+Develop real skills and understanding with a committed group in which you can progress.
+All are welcome from beginners wanting a good start to fitness yogis wanting to learn yoga as “meditation in motion.”
+No music.
+No mirrors.
+Just yoga!

 BEYOND NORTH OAKS

-Monday 9:30 am Midland Hills Golf Club (by invitation)
+Monday 10:30 am Midland Hills Golf Club (RSVP a must)

-Please arrive no more than 10 mins. early. *$10 rate prospectives only–not applicable to instructors, out-of-area, etc.
+Please arrive no more than 10 mins. early. *$10 rate prospectives only–not applicable to instructors (proper introduction appreciated), out-of-area, etc. North Oaks residents may try N.O. classes for free.

 More yoga for your moola!
 Students/Millenials-at-Home $10/class.
 (Better Than) Unlimited Yoga: pre-pay 1 weekly class, add-a-second $10 (pay-as-you-go), 3rd is FREE.
 Contact Form here.